ils94/Encrypt_It/README.md

 -   **Key Persistence:** Stores your RSA key pair and contact public keys in `SharedPreferences`.
 -   **User-Friendly UI:** Simple interface with an `EditText` for messages, buttons for encryption/decryption, and a dropdown for contact selection.
 -   **Encrypted Private Key:** The user's private key is encrypted and saved locally.
 The user must use the same password to decrypt their private key in order to use the app.
 -   **File Encryption and Decryption:** Encrypt a file using your contact's public key so that only they can decrypt it with their private key.
+-   **Sign and Verify Messages:** Digitally sign your messages with your private key and verify messages from contacts using their public keys.

 ## Usage